aman7heaven/Engage2022_Face_recognition_MERN/README.md

 ## Points to remember while running this webapp

-1-After cloning or forking the project , separated the face-recognition folder and run it in a IDE or elsewhere.
+1-After cloning or forking the project , separate the face-recognition folder and run app.py  in a IDE or elsewhere.
   Once the server has started go to the server side of MERN folder and run-

   ```bash